Things To Know Before Remodeling Your Bathroom

 Do research to determine the average cost of various bathroom updates, and decide what updates are most important to you.
 Knowing how much various bathroom remodeling projects cost from the outset will provide realistic expectations of what you’ll be able to accomplish with the budget you have.
 Determine what aspects of your current bathroom you are willing to live with, and what needs to change.
 Come up with a cost estimate of what you’d like in a renovation and determine how much you are willing to spend for your bathroom must-haves, then create a budget.

-Once you have set a budget for the estimated cost of your bathroom remodel, allow for a bit of extra space in the budget as a buffer for any unexpected issues that arise as well as any design changes or extra features that you decide to include later.
+Once you have set a budget for the estimated cost of your bathroom to remodel, allow for a bit of extra space in the budget as a buffer for any unexpected issues that arise as well as any design changes or extra features that you decide to include later.
 Oftentimes, if you are flexible with your budget, a company or designer can work with you to prioritize what is most important in the remodel.
-It might make sense to upgrade to a more expensive but longer lasting feature in your remodel to save money long-term.
-Examples of this include energy efficient lighting, water saving toilets or showers, and vanities or countertops that are made of durable materials to avoid scratches or burn marks.
+It might make sense to upgrade to a more expensive but longer-lasting feature in your remodel to save money long-term.
+Examples of this include energy-efficient lighting, water-saving toilets or showers, and vanities or countertops that are made of durable materials to avoid scratches or burn marks.
 Ask the remodeling company or designer you have chosen to work with about bathroom materials that will last and can add value to your home.